 Legal services are provided mainly by firms of solicitors.
-However now there are all sorts of organisations cropping up who are offering legal services.
+However, now there are all sorts of organisations cropping up that are offering legal services.
 The Co-op are one such organisation.
-You have may have heard their adverts on the television, radio or seen them in the newspapers.
+You have may have heard their adverts on the television, or radio or seen them in the newspapers.

 If you have a legal problem and are thinking of using the Co-op to provide your legal services, then there are a number of factors you need to think about.
 These include brand, price and location.

 The Co-op promises to offer cheap rates from a recognisable and, for many consumers, trusted brand and has the funding behind it to spend an awful lot of money on advertising.
 The Co-op, for many, is an ethical brand that is attractive to many people.
 However, it is important to distinguish between the Co-op’s normal brand, predominantly related to its supermarket and shops and then compare whether that brand crosses over well to their legal services sector.
 Some people might say that the Co-op brand at the moment is not as attractive as it once was, particularly in view of the 2014 financial black hole that it has and of the problems that it has had with its Chief Executive.
 There is also the general factor of who would you want to deal with your legal affairs – a supermarket chain or an actual firm of solicitors?

 In terms of pricing, then the Co-op claims that it offers cheaper rates compared with other solicitors.
 However, that is not always the case.
 Its hourly rate, which in 2013 was around £125 plus VAT per hour maybe a little cheaper than the average lawyer but the fixed fee work that it is extensively advertising appears to be quite pricey and more expensive compared with other solicitors.
 Our fixed prices are lower than the Co-op’s.